 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping and tipping.
 While on board our Expedition ships, please note that the currency for all purchases is USD.

 Before and after the cruise: Credit cards and debit cards are very useful for cash advances.
 Visa cards are the most widely accepted cards.
 While ATMs are widely available, there are no guarantees that your credit or debit cards will actually work in Norway.
 Check with your bank.
 You should be aware that to purchase products or services on a credit card a fee of 5%-10% usually applies.
 Do not rely on credit or debit cards as your only source of money.
 A combination of US dollars cash and credit cards is best.
 Always take more rather than less, as you don't want to spoil the trip by constantly feeling short of funds.
-While on board the G Expedition, USD cash and Visa, MasterCard, and American Express, are accepted to clear incidental bills at the end of the cruise by the ship's Purser (ie. bar bills, laundry etc.).
+While on board our Expedition ship, cash and most major credit cards (VISA, Mastercard and AMEX) are accepted to clear incidental bills at the end of the cruise by the ship's Purser (ie. bar bills, laundry, crew tips, etc.).

 Usually included in international air ticket that you have purchased.

 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels.
 It is an expression of satisfaction with the persons who have assisted you on your expedition.
 The industry standard and suggested amount is USD $10 - 15 per person per day spent on board.
 Of course, tipping is a personal choice and the suggested amount is set only as a guideline.
+Crew tips may be settled using most major credit cards (VISA, Mastercard and AMEX) by the ship's Purser.
 The money is collected by the Hotel Manager at the end of the voyage and distributed amongst the crew and Expedition Staff.
+The Officers choose not to participate in the tipping pool.

 Please note inoculations may be required for the country visited.
 It is your responsibility to consult with your travel doctor for up to date medical travel information well before departure.
 Please consult your doctor for up-to-date medical travel information well before departure.
 We require all passengers traveling on any one of our expeditions to review our medical questionnaire.
 The questionnaire can be found online at: www.gadventures.com/online_medical_form.
 Passengers with preexisting medical conditions are required to submit a medical form signed by a physician.
 It is very important that we are advised of any special meal requirements, food allergies, or prescribed medication when you confirm your tour.
 The ship is equipped with a small infirmary with typically required medications and limited equipment.
 The ship's doctor is available for visits during the day and is available 24 hours per day for emergencies.
 In case of an emergency, please bring with you a signed and dated letter from your physician (to be given our doctor on board, as well as for any medical authorities in case of an emergency) stating any health problems and dosage requirements.
 International health regulations do not currently require any inoculations for the countries that you will visit on our voyages to the Antarctic.
 We suggest that you confer with your own physician to be sure your routine immunizations, such as tetanus, diphtheria and hepatitis A, are up-to-date before traveling.
 Older travelers, in particular, may wish to consider preventive measures against influenza and pneumonia.